 ‘I am badly injured,’ Jackson told McGuire.
-McGuire observed that Jackson’s clothes were saturated with blood and saw that the wound in his left arm was indeed still bleeding.
+Once at the hospital, McGuire determined that amputation of the left arm was necessary.
+That night Jackson rallied somewhat.
 Stonewall Jackson Resources - VMI Archives - Virginia Military Institute.
 Thomas Jonathan (Stonewall) Jackson served on the VMI Faculty as Professor of Natural and Experimental Philosophy & Instructor of Artillery from August 1851 until the beginning of the Civil War in April 1861.

 The Virginia Military Institute Archives holds a large collection of Stonewall Jackson's personal papers, Jackson images, and other information about his life and times.
 Included on this page are links to full text correspondence, as well as to full text information about various topics of interest to Jackson researchers.
 Featured Online Resources Spotlight: Jackson in the Mexican War This 1847 letter from the Stonewall Jackson Papers was written while Jackson was serving in the U. S. Army during the Mexican War.
 Stonewall Jackson House - Virginia Military Institute.
 Discover the man who became a legend!
 The Stonewall Jackson House in historic downtown Lexington, Virginia is the only home that the famous Confederate General Thomas “Stonewall” Jackson ever owned.
 Jackson and his second wife, Mary Anna Morrison, lived in the brick and stone house before the Civil War.